Travel.State.Gov > International Travel > Learn About Your Destination > Angola International Travel Information

 Arrange reliable and secure ground transportation from the airport in advance.

 Immigration and customs officials at the airport have detained foreigners without cause and demanded gratuities before allowing them to enter or depart Angola.
-If harassed at a port of entry, ask to speak with the U.S. Embassy or Airport Supervisor.
+If harassed at a port of entry, ask to speak with the U.S. Embassy or an immigration shift supervisor (chefe de turno da imigração).

-Currency Regulations: Any amount over $10,000 must be declared upon entry.
-Non-residents can leave with the equivalent of $5,000 in foreign currency and residents with $1,000.
-Non-residents and residents may also take out 50,000 kwanzas ($300).
+Currency Regulations: Any amount over $10,000 in combined currency must be declared upon entry.
+Non-residents and residents may also exit the country with up to $10,000 e.
 Expect to be searched at the airport and any amount over those limits to be confiscated.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Angola.